 Contact an Orlando Veterans’ Disability Benefits Lawyer

-If you need assistance pursuing a veterans’ disability claim for Parkinson’s or any other injury or disease, contact the Law Offices of Shea A. Fugate, P.A.
+If you’re a veteran with Parkinson’s disease, or another disability, and need help with filing for benefits, contact the Law Offices of Shea A. Fugate, P.A.
 We can help you file your initial claim and fight for the benefits you deserve.